codyclay88/codyclay88.github.io/index.markdown

 layout: home
 ---

 This is my personal website.
-It's pretty boring.
+I use this to journal my thoughts and things, which has proven to be incredibly valuable to me.

-I make other websites though!
-Mostly about things that I am interested in, like:
+I make other websites, mostly about things that I am interested in, like:
 - <a href="https://passages.codyclay.com">Memorizing Bible Passages</a>
 - <a href="https://notable.codyclay.com">Guitar playing</a>
-- Exercise (COMING SOON!)

 I work at Bliss Ventures, LLC.
 We write software that aims to be simple, intuitive, and robust, with the goal of enabling our users to spend less time on their computers